kafetzopoulos/machine_learning/README.md

-Several Machine Learning projects and demos
+Several Machine Learning projects and demos\n
 View the branches to browse the different projects/demos